rocksnow1942/videoshare/readme.md

 `config.ini` configures the folders on my computer.

-The videos are imported from camera, then compressed and saved to the same folder under `compressed`
+The videos are imported from camera, then compressed and saved to the same folder under `/compressed`.